neilosk/figmaToCode/COPY_PASTE_PREVIEW_GUIDE.md

-# Copy-Paste Preview Solution
+# Automated HTML Preview Generation

 ## Overview

-The copy-paste preview solution is the simplest and most reliable approach for component previewing.
-Instead of trying to render components in complex client-side environments, it generates a complete, self-contained HTML file that users can save and open locally.
+The automated HTML preview system is the simplest and most reliable approach for component previewing.
+Instead of trying to render components in complex client-side environments, it automatically generates complete, self-contained HTML files that users can directly open in their browser.

 ## How It Works

 ### 1. **User Flow**
 1. Generate a component with any AI provider (Claude, OpenAI, Gemini)
-2. Click "Copy HTML Preview" button
+2. Click "Generate HTML File" button
-3. Complete HTML file is copied to clipboard
+3. HTML file is automatically created in project root
-4. Save as `.html` file and open in browser
+4. Double-click the file to open in browser
 5. Component renders perfectly with all styling

 ### 2. **Technical Process**
 1. **Code Cleaning**: Remove imports, exports, TypeScript annotations
 2. **HTML Generation**: Create complete HTML document with React + dependencies
 3. **CSS Injection**: Include Tailwind CSS and component-specific styles
+4. **File Creation**: Automatically write HTML file to project root
-4. **Error Handling**: Built-in error display with debug information
+5. **Error Handling**: Built-in error display with debug information

 ## Key Benefits